pjywang/OptiThresholds/Readme.md

 # Data-driven thresholds for optimal summary of wearable device data
-A Python tool for identifying optimal, data-driven thresholds for summarizing wearable device data into Time-in-Range (TIR) proportions, which offers interpretable insights from high-frequency measurements.
-Two types of threshold optimality are considered: one well-suited for data from a single population, and another well-suited to mixed-population scenario.
+A Python tool for identifying optimal, data-driven thresholds for summarizing wearable device data into Time-in-Range (TIR) proportions, which provides interpretable insights from high-frequency measurements.
+Two types of threshold optimality are considered: one well-suited for data from a single population, and another tailored to mixed-population scenarios.

 The detailed methods are described in the paper:
 - [Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions.](https://arxiv.org/abs/2501.11777) by Junyoung Park, Neo Kok, and Irina Gaynanova (arXiv:2501.11777).